 More than 170 items consisting of antique, atlas and road maps; pamphlets, railroad timetables and booklets; lithographs and survey documents.
 They are housed in the Archive Room by accession number.

 More than 2,000 original letters and photographs mailed to Russell Byerley, a shop teacher and coach at Lower Merion High School from 1928 until 1951, by his former students during their World War II service.

-Several hundred yearbooks and other school publications are available to consult at the Academy.
+Several hundred yearbooks, school publications and photographs are available to consult at the Academy.

 The online finding aids listed were prepared by the Historical Society of Pennsylvania as part of its Hidden Collections Initiative for Pennsylvania Small Archival Repositories and hosted on the Philadelphia Area Archival Research Portal.